Acer0ni/Addy-the-disc-bot/README.md

     # m h  dom mon dow   command
     0 16 * * * /home/larry/Addy/Addy-the-disc-bot/.venv/bin/python3 /home/larry/Addy/Addy-the-disc-bot/scheduled.py createscoreboard > /home/larry/addy.log 2>&1

-In the terminal `crontab -e` to open a crontab file. it may ask you to choose an editor if you don't already have a preferred I would recommend nano. your editor will open up looking something like above. the format for setting up the job is {time to run} {python pathway} {script to run} you can find help knowing how to set up the time [here](https://crontab.guru/)
+In the terminal type `crontab -e` to open a crontab file.
+It may ask you to choose an editor.
+If you don't already have a preferred, I would recommend nano.
+Your editor will open up looking something like above.
+The format for setting up the job is {time to run} {python pathway} {script to run}.
+You can find help knowing how to set up the time [here](https://crontab.guru/).

 ## Migrate

 To generate a new migration, make sure that the model you are trying to migrate is imported in `addy/models/__init__.py`.

-Then run `alembic revision --autogenerate -m "{migration message}"` .
-Check the contents that is generated in alembic/version, when it is good run `alembic upgrade head`.
+Then run `alembic revision --autogenerate -m "{migration message}"`.
+Check the contents that are generated in alembic/version, when it is good run `alembic upgrade head`.